-Feb 7, 2017 Detsy DeVos confirmed as education secretary: In a historically close 51-50 vote, with Vice President Mike Pence casting the tie-breaking vote, DeVos was confirmed as head of the Department of Education, inciting protests.
+Feb 7, 2017 🔾

+Betsy DeVos confirmed as education secretary: In a historically close 51-50 vote, with Vice President Mike Pence casting the tie-breaking vote, DeVos was confirmed as head of the Department of Education, inciting protests.
 It remains to be seen whether she will push a 'free market' education agenda or allow states to make their own education policy decisions.

-- Betsy DeVos, Trump's nominee for education secretary, is a strong supporter of charter schools and school choice, so it is likely that the administration will advocate free-market education policies - While former Democratic presidential nominee Hillary Clinton proposed plans for free community college and debt-free public higher education during the campaign, Trump has not signaled an openness to increased spending to alleviate student debt
+- Education Secretary Betsy DeVos is a strong supporter of charter schools and school choice, so it is likely that the administration will advocate free-market education policies - While former Democratic presidential nominee Hillary Clinton proposed plans for free community college and debt-free public higher education during the campaign, Trump has not signaled an openness to increased spending to alleviate student debt